-(2) If the permit is to be relied upon to show proof of water under the Sanitation Act that includes a determination provided to the Department of Environmental Quality pursuant to 76-4- xxx or Platting Act approval under 76-3-XX, water appropriated must be measured and reported annually to the department.
+(2) If the permit is to be relied upon to show a determination of water rights pursuant to Title 76, chapter 3, or chapter 4, water appropriated must be measured and reported annually to the department.
 (2) The department shall specify in the permit or in any authorized extension of time provided in subsection (3), the time limits for commencement of the appropriation works, completion of construction, and actual application of the water to the proposed beneficial use.
-In fixing those time limits, the department shall consider the cost and

-Commented [PSA6]: Putting in the measurement requirement for green areas when subdivided magnitude of the project, the engineering and physical features to be encountered, and, on projects designed for gradual development and gradually increased use of water, the time reasonably necessary for that gradual development and increased use.
+In fixing those time limits, the department shall consider the cost and magnitude of the project, the engineering and physical features to be encountered, and, on projects designed for gradual development and gradually increased use of water, the time reasonably necessary for that gradual development and increased use.
 The department shall issue the permit or authorized extension of time subject to the terms, conditions, restrictions, and limitations it considers necessary to ensure that the work on the appropriation is commenced, conducted, and completed and that the water is actually applied in a timely manner to the beneficial use specified in the permit.